emmanuelinfante/CQT_Jax/README.md

 # CQT_pytorch

-Pytorch implementation of the invertible CQT based on Non-stationary Gabor filters.
+Jax implementation of the invertible CQT based on Non-stationary Gabor filters.

 The transform has near-perfect reconstruction, is differentiable and GPU-efficient.